zoitsa/dotfiles/README.md

 CAUTION
 -------
-Currently there is an issue with the `zshrc` that will cause your system to go wonky (like vim won't work).
+Currently there is an issue with the `zshrc` that will cause your system to go wonky.
+Like, vim won't work.
 When prompted to overwrite your `zshrc` the answer is `n` for no.

 Install
 -------